profile photo

 Email: kanesalingambrinthan187 [AT] gmail [DOT] com

 I am a PhD student in Materials Science and Engineering at Stanford University, working in the Dresselhaus-Marais Research Group.
-My current research focuses on coherent acoustic phonons (CAP) and their damping mechanisms, using picosecond acoustics and ultrafast pump-probe X-ray microscopy.
+My current research focuses on coherent acoustic phonons and their damping mechanisms, using picosecond acoustics and ultrafast pump-probe X-ray microscopy.

 I have worked on the formalism of deformation gradient tensors in dark-field X-ray microscopy, development of reciprocal space resolution, and dynamic diffraction in Dark Field X-ray Microscopy.